If you are having trouble selecting door hardware, our Door Hardware Buying Guide is a super helpful tool.

 For door hardware that requires two boreholes (this usually includes hardware with locks and deadbolts) it’s necessary to measure the distance between the boreholes as well as the width of the boreholes themselves.
 Doors pre-drilled to industry standards have two bore holes, each 2 1/8th inches in width, spaced 5 1/2 inches from the center of one borehole to the center of the next borehole.

 Some types of interior hardware require a closer center-to-center measure, while other hardware sets require smaller boreholes.
 Keep this possibility in mind when shopping for door hardware because some hardware isn’t compatible with standard door borehole format.

 The final consideration is keying.
 All of our Emtek door hardware sets use a Schlage C Keyway and each set comes with two keys.
-If you plan on purchasing multiple keyed door hardware sets and you want them all to operate with the same key, reach out to our customer service team.
-They can set you up.

 And that’s it!
 With this information in hand, you should be all set to buy your new hardware.